jlevy/og-equity-compensation/README.md

 [catastrophic tax pitfalls](#tax-dangers) because they didn’t know they needed to file a piece of paper with the IRS.

-In addition to employees being a weak negotiating position due to the challenging nature of knowledge on equity compensation, founders and hiring managers may not know everything and often struggle with talking through the web of technicalities with potential hires.
+On the other hand, challenges are not limited to those of employees.
+Founders and hiring managers also often struggle with talking through the web of technicalities with potential hires, and can make equally poor decisions when making offers.
 Both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation.
 Talk to anyone who’s worked in startups and you’ll hear stories of how they or their colleagues met with the painful consequences of not learning enough up front.